OctopusDeploy/blog/blog/2022-09/octopus-release-2022-q3/index.md

 We also have a number of other new features to help you build safe, reliable, and auditable “As Code” CI/CD pipelines.
 These include ITSM change management with our ServiceNow and Jira Service Management integrations, and built-in DevOps reporting.

-As organizations continue to modernize, it's becoming increasingly important to ensure you can safely and reliably audit your CI/CD pipelines.
+As organizations continue to modernize, it's increasingly important that you can safely and reliably audit your CI/CD pipelines.
 You need to monitor and secure your deployments, and your teams need to scale reliably with tools to collaborate as releases move from deployment through to testing and production.

 This release’s noteworthy updates include: